 Apples, grapes, strawberries and citrus fruits like oranges and lemons are incredibly popular choices of fruit around the world, consumed every day.
 All three contain essential fiber, vitamins, and minerals which make them nutritious additions to any diet.
 Apples provide especially high levels of soluble fiber – known to lower LDL (“bad”) cholesterol levels as well as reduce the risk of heart disease.

-8) Foods Fortified With Sterols And Stanols
+8) Foods To Help Fortified With Sterols And Stanols

 Sterol- and stanol-enriched foods are those which contain plant-based compounds with structures similar to cholesterol.
 Examples of such food products are margarines, orange juice and dairy products.